 As you edit your videos, you’re going to be relying on your laptop’s display to give you the video quality you want.
 The better your display, the easier it will be for you to work on your videos, whether it be for visual effects or color grading.

 Fortunately, most laptops out in the market now have fantastic displays to work on.
 You should at least be going for a laptop with full-HD display capacity, with a minimum resolution of 1920x1080p to get quality pictures.
 If you’ve got the budget to spend more, aim for a laptop with an ultra-HD 4K display, which is sure to give you an extremely high-quality picture.

-There were our top 5 choices for the best laptops for video editors this 2020.
+There were our top 5 choices for the best laptops for video editors.
 We’ve compiled the best choices out on the market right now, and these are the best picks we’ve come up with.
 Our list doesn’t just apply to professionals, as we’ve got student budget-friendly options as well, for the up and coming film or multimedia arts student looking for an upgrade.